-Discount Rate The discount rate used to measure the total OPEB liability was X.X percent.
-[If there had been a change in the discount rate since the prior measurement date, disclose information about that change.]
-The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rates and assumes the current level of inactive members cost-sharing at %.
+Discount Rate - The discount rate used to measure the total OPEB liability was 3.13 percent.
+The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rates.